NiamhGillespie/Final-year-project/timelog.md

 ### 25 Oct 2023
 * *2 hours* Added information to epic details modal and began formatting with css
 * *2.5 hours* Finished epic details modal, added functionality to display all the stories associated with an epic, will need to add a values component to the add epic form and model

+### 25 Oct 2023
+* *3.5 hours* Created story details modal, will need to some fields to the Story model to fully complete this but these will require very little change to the modal code